The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: The Lyapunov exponent

 where $\gamma(E)\geq0$ is Lyapunov exponent which measures the average growth rate of wave function.
-If the parameter $E$ is not an eigen-energy of $H$, the Lyapunov exponent would be positive, i.e., $\gamma(E)>0$ \cite{Jonhnson1986}.
-When $E$ is an eigen-energy of system, the Lyapunov exponent can be zero or positive \cite{yicai}.
-For critical states, the Lyapunov exponent $\gamma(E)\equiv0$ .
-While for localized states, the Lyapunov exponent $\gamma(E)>0$.
+If the parameter $E$ is not an eigen-energy of $H$, the Lyapunov exponent will be positive, i.e., $\gamma(E)>0$ \cite{Jonhnson1986}.
+When $E$ is an eigen-energy of the system, the Lyapunov exponent can be either zero or positive \cite{yicai}.
+For critical states, the Lyapunov exponent is equal to zero, while for localized states, the Lyapunov exponent is greater than zero.

 Consequently the Lyapunov exponent can be written as

 where $L$ is a positive integer and